mendix/docs/content/en/docs/quickstarts/part2.md

     {{% alert color="info" %}}If you are using a Mac, be sure to use forward ports 8080/8083, as explained in [Configuring Your Windows Virtual Machine for Mendix Studio Pro](/refguide/using-mendix-studio-pro-on-a-mac/#configuring).{{% /alert %}}

-This will automatically begin the testing:
+If you need more information, see [Native App Prerequisites and Troubleshooting](/refguide/mobile/getting-started-with-mobile/prerequisites/).

+This is what we saw when we started testing our native mobile photo app:

 {{< figure src="/attachments/quickstarts/part2/mobile-pic-1.png" width="200px" >}}

-If you need more information, see [Native App Prerequisites and Troubleshooting](/refguide/mobile/getting-started-with-mobile/prerequisites/).

-### SCENARIO

-While we were testing our native mobile photo app, we were lucky to see a dinosaur nearby:
+While we were testing, we were lucky to see a dinosaur nearby:

 {{< figure src="/attachments/quickstarts/part2/mobile-pic-2.png" width="150px" alt="Stegosaurus plant holder in a mobile device camera">}}

-After taking a photo with your native mobile app and tapping the **Save** button, you should be able to see your new pictures automatically appear in the responsive profile:
+After taking a photo with the native mobile app and tapping the **Save** button, we saw the new photo automatically appear in the responsive profile:

 {{< figure src="/attachments/quickstarts/part2/mobile-pic-3.png" width="200px" alt="Updated app with new photo">}}

-After reloading the page in your browser, you should be able to also see the new pictures there:
+After reloading the page in our browser, we could also see the new photo there:

 {{< figure src="/attachments/quickstarts/part2/responsive-app.png" width="450px" alt="Browser view">}}

 Congratulations on completing this quickstart tutorial!
 You are on your way to successful app development with the Mendix Platform.

-### READ MORE

-For more information on building and deploying apps with Mendix, see [Building Native Apps](/refguide/mobile/distributing-mobile-apps/building-native-apps/).

-Put simply, Mendix lets you [build an app for distribution](/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/) and get it running on a native device.
-After you develop further, you can [debug native app issues](/refguide/mobile/distributing-mobile-apps/native-debug/) to improve your users' experience.
-Then, you can add [custom fonts](/refguide/mobile/designing-mobile-user-interfaces/images-icons-and-fonts/) to make your app feel more like your brand.
-And if you ever need help, we have [troubleshooting help](/refguide/mobile/getting-started-with-mobile/prerequisites/) for you just in case.

-## 5 Read More
+## 6 Read More

 * [Studio Pro Overview](/refguide/studio-pro-overview/) – describes Studio Pro tabs, menus, and shortcut keys
 * [Mendix Best Practices for Development](/refguide/dev-best-practices/) – a reference for adopting consistent naming and modeling conventions while developing your Mendix apps